##########

 Webinar + Watch Party

-RSVP FOR GENEQ WATCH PARTY (Doors Open 4:45pm) -
+RSVP FOR GENEQ WATCH PARTY(link is external) (Doors Open 4:45pm) -

 How will Roe overturn continue to affect our communities, particularly, low-income communities of color and rural communities?
 What other liberties are at stake?
 And what can we do as individuals, students, faculty, staff, and organized groups?
 We hope Loretta Ross will provide wisdom in addressing these questions as well as inspiration and hope moving forward.